microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserMembership.md

 55ff55ff-aa66-bb77-cc88-99dd99dd99dd
 ```

 This example demonstrates how to retrieve user memberships in Microsoft Entra ID.

-This command gets the memberships for the specified user.

 ### Example 2: Get All memberships